mvicens/autofront/README.md

 ### Tasks

-Mainly the Gulp ones are the following:
+The Gulp ones are the following:

 - `gulp` or `gulp serve` are for running a test server and develop with live reload.
 - `gulp build` only builds production code, the distributable application (`dist` folder).